KuKuXia/30-Days-Plan-for-Practicing-C-Plus-Plus-11-STL/README.md

 # 30 Days Plan for Practicing C Plus Plus 11 STL
-This is the source code of my 30 days plan for c++11 STL.
+These are source code of my 30 days plan for c++11 STL.
 I am following the structure of [CPPReference](https://zh.cppreference.com/w/cpp/algorithm).
 Thanks for their awesome details about the C++ and I've learned much more than I could imagine.